dhanusir/empowerwithlinux/README.md

-# Empower with Linux
+# Learn Linux

-`Empower with Linux` is a free and open source based syllabus and learning resources to learn Linux.
+`Learn Linux` is a free and open source based syllabus and learning resources to learn Linux.

 The aim is to help students or learners with the learning resources for Linux so that they can easily get start with Linux and feel empowered.